 That’s it!
 You are in!
 Time to have some fun.

 How to Use Midjourney

 In the left-hand column, you will see a list of chat rooms.
 Start in one of the Newbie rooms.

 Type what you want to see.
 Your prompt can be as fanciful as you want.
 You can include subjects, artistic styles, mood descriptors, and anything else.

 Creators often perfect their images by running the program many times.
 Each time they refine the prompt description and try different variations.

 By default, all the images are in a square format.
-Typing “–ar 16:9” for instance, changes the aspect ratio to a wide landscape, perfect for video screens.
+But typing “–ar 16:9,” for instance, changes the aspect ratio to a wide landscape, perfect for video screens.

 If you want to see all of the art you made, go to the Midjourney page and log in.
 Your creations will be on the home page.
 And you can download them from there.

 You can get images based on your photo and prompts.
 But you are not going to get a post-processed version of your photo.